-This guide explains the use cases for Keeper utility contracts and specifically for the
+This guide explains the use case for the

 EthBalanceMonitor contract.
-This Keeper contract monitors and funds Ethereum addresses that developers might need to top up frequently based on a configurable threshold.
+This Automation contract monitors and funds Ethereum addresses that developers might need to top up frequently based on a configurable threshold.
 As a result, nodes are funded automatically.

-After deploying the contract, developers can go to keepers.chain.link to register Upkeep and run the contract.
-To take full advantage of the Keepers automation infrastructure, read all of the documentation to understand the features of Chainlink Keepers.
+After deploying the contract, developers can go to automation.chain.link to register Upkeep and run the contract.
+To take full advantage of the Chainlink Automation infrastructure, read all of the documentation to understand the features of Chainlink Automation.

-KeeperCompatibleInterfaceis necessary to create Keeper-compatible contracts.
+AutomationCompatibleInterfaceis necessary to create contracts that are compatible with the Chainlink Automation Network.
 To learn more about the

 Functions with an asterisk (